Profile: Yingluck Shinawatra

 She remained in the post for nearly three years, until the Constitutional Court forced her to step down in early May 2014 after finding her guilty of abusing her power.

-Yingluck Shinawatra, a former businesswoman born in 1967, was following as prime minister in the footsteps of her more famous brother, tycoon-turned-politician Thaksin Shinawatra.
+Yingluck Shinawatra, a former businesswoman born in 1967, was following as prime minister in the footsteps of her more famous brother, Thaksin Shinawatra.

-Pheu Thai's landslide victory in the July 2011 general election came a year after violent protests on the streets of Bangkok.
-Under Ms Yingluck, Thailand enjoyed relative stability for just over two years.
+She led Pheu Thai to a landslide victory in the July 2011 general election, a year after violent protests on the streets of Bangkok.

-Before the 2011 election, Ms Yingluck, who has two degrees in politics, had never run for office or held a government post.
+Before the poll, Ms Yingluck, who has two degrees in politics, had never run for office or held a government post.

 She had until then pursued a corporate career, formerly as managing director of AIS, the telecommunications firm her brother founded, and managing director of SC Asset Company, a family firm involved in property.